The best database design software makes it simple and easy to construct the SQL or NoSQL databases you need.

 As part of its support for a wide-range of major database platforms, the Aqua Data Studio also allows you to generate SQL statements, and display an execution plan for a query in order to enhance server performance.
 In addition, there are a large number of database administration tools included, not least session managers, as well as tools for storage and security.

-Pricing is according to the number of licenses requires, with these costing $499 per licence.
+Pricing is according to the number of licenses requires.

 MySQL Workbench provides a comprehensive range of database administration tools, not least for creating, editing, or testing MySQL databases.